-- 3.7.8 The Council will require developers to agree to contribute towards a Targeted Recruitment and Training (TR&T) target and contribution which will be applied on site during the construction of the specific scheme, where the proposed development requires planning permission, and is above the following thresholds: - Residential : 10 units of housing and above - Non Residential /Commercial Premises over 1000sq m - 3.7.9 Mixed use developments will also be included if either the residential or nonresidential/ commercial elements exceed the thresholds above.
+- 3.9.8 The Council will require developers to agree to contribute towards a Targeted Recruitment and Training (TR&T) target and contribution which will be applied on site during the construction of the specific scheme, where the proposed development requires planning permission, and is above the following thresholds: - Residential and Extra Care units: 10 units of housing and above - Commercial Premises (including Purpose Built Student Accommodation and Care Homes) over 1000sq m - 3.9.9 Mixed use developments will also be included if either the residential or non-residential/ commercial elements exceed the thresholds above.
 Development is considered to be both new build and change of use.